button/DeepLinkKit/README.md

 pod "DeepLinkKit"
 ```

+If you don't use CocoaPods, you can include all of the source files from the [DeepLinkKit directory](https://github.com/usebutton/DeepLinkKit/tree/master/DeepLinkKit) in your project.

 ## Usage
 Add deep link support to your app in 5 minutes or less following these simple steps.